Updula/HalalaH-Integration-Guides/Mobile Apps DeepLink.md

 > referenceNo=Unique_Order_ID `Unique number to identify order per terminal in HalalaH Platform`

 - ###### Bill Number
-> billNo=1233111 `Bill Number or Invoice number from merchant platform`
+> billNo=1233111 `Bill Number or Invoice number from merchant platform.
+Minimum of 12 characters`

 - ###### Memo (comments)
 > memo=String `Memo or comments "editable by the payee"`